Michaelangel007/perl_crap_reference/README.md

  * http://www.folklore.org/StoryView.py?project=Macintosh&story=Negative_2000_Lines_Of_Code.txt&sortOrder=Sort+by+Date&topic=Management

-2. Apparently 34 lines of code is long?!?!?!
-Wait till the author finds out how this _toy example_ compares in the _Real World (TM)_ where there are _hundreds of thousands of lines of code in a project!_
+2. Apparently 34 lines of code is long?!?!

+  a) Wait till the author finds out how this _toy example_ compares in the _Real World (TM)_ where there are _hundreds of thousands of lines of code in a project!_

-  Apparently including an additional 38 lines for a total of 72 lines was too much work !
+  b) Really?!
+The book is 1179 pages; apparently including an additional 38 lines for a total of 72 lines was too much work !

 /sarcasm _"Hey, that would have been twice the work, right?"_